 \section{Conclusion}

-We have completed a narrow-linewidth, widely tunable scanning laser with sub-kHz linewidth and the absolute accuracy of $10^{-13}$.
-In conjunction with the optical assembly for saturated spectroscopy and vacuum system allowing for precise pressure control in the gas cell, we measured the third-harmonic profiles of selected lines in the H$^{13}$C$^{14}$N $2\nu_3$ band.
+We developed the widely tunable scanning laser system with sub-kHz linewidth and the absolute accuracy of $10^{-13}$.
+In conjunction with the optical assembly for saturated spectroscopy and vacuum system allowing for precise pressure control in the gas cell, we used it to measure the third-harmonic profiles of selected lines in the H$^{13}$C$^{14}$N $2\nu_3$ band.

-We have measured $\approx30\%$ of the lines in the spectrum of interest with an associated uncertainty of $25\,$kHz ($<1,3\times10^{-10}$ fractional uncertainty).
+We measured $\approx30\%$ of the lines in the spectrum of interest with an associated uncertainty down to $25\,$kHz ($<1,3\times10^{-10}$ fractional uncertainty).
 The precision achieved represents about forty-fold improvement against previous investigations \cite{Swann2005}.
-Also, a systematic investigation of such an amount of individual lines by saturated spectroscopy was not reported before.
+To our best knowledge, a systematic investigation of such an amount of individual lines by saturated spectroscopy was not reported before.
 Compared to the previously published data, we generally confirmed the validity and correctness of the previous results.
-However, a systematic deviation of the line centers' determination was identified below the resolution of the original data.
+However, we identified a systematic deviation of the line centers' determination below the resolution of the original data.

-The proven methodology we demonstrated allows for further measurement of the complete spectra of interest, detailed investigation of the pressure effects, and stating associated uncertainties.
-Such an outcome would hopefully be a valuable addition to the current state-of-art in the family of well-known and accepted spectroscopic references for the realization of SI metre in the $1550\,$nm region.
+We demonstrated the methodology allowing for further measurement of the complete spectra of interest, detailed investigation of the pressure effects, and stating associated uncertainties.
+Such an outcome would hopefully be a valuable addition to the current state-of-art in the well-known and accepted spectroscopic references for the realization of SI metre in the $1550\,$nm region.
 The refined spectroscopic data might help the hydrogen cyanide towards inclusion in the CIPM's {\it Recommended values of standard frequencies} \cite{Riehle_2018} and {\it Mise en pratique for the definition of the metre in the SI} \cite{Schodel2021}.